Which Corona test is right for me?

 How does the antibody test work?

+The prerequisites of the antibody test are very different from the PCR and antigen test: It is not intended to detect the virus, but the reaction of the immune system to the pathogen.
+The body forms antibodies against the pathogen in the first days or weeks after infection.
+In many cases, antibodies can still be detected in the blood after several months.
 When an antibody test is carried out, a blood sample is placed on a test plate that has been prepared with fragments of the novel coronavirus.
-If there are antibodies in the patient's blood, they will combine with the virus on the test disc.
-A colored marker shows whether this process has taken place.
+If there are antibodies in the patient's blood, they combine with the virus on the test platelet.
+Whether this process has taken place is made visible by a coloured marker.

 Can the PCR test be carried out in children?